 To begin, the study identified the relevant HES & HES-IE treatment (2019) and control (2020) participants for both Companies.
 A screening process when narrowed the treatment and controls groups to only those participants who met the necessary criteria for inclusion in the billing analysis.
 As shown in Table 38 and Table 39, the screening process removed natural gas participants that we could not confidently map to billing data, that lacked sufficient billing records, or whose exhibited extreme usage.
 In total, the screening process removed 53% of HES and more than two-thirds (67%) of HES-IE participants.
 The largest loss of data resulted from the process of matching program tracking data to billing data.
 The HES-IE had a greater loss of data at this stage due to account numbers provided by Eversource were partially masked (i.e., obscured to protect private information).
 The study team worked closely with Eversource to access unmasked account numbers, but unmasked values were no longer available for many of these HES-IE participants.
 Subsequently, the study was able to match 65% of the masked account numbers to the full account number.

 Despite the high-level of attrition, there were enough accounts available to generate statistically significant estimates at the statewide level for both programs.
 However, there were not sufficient accounts to generate results at the company level.
 This is because the company-specific savings estimates failed the study’s model stability test, which entailed iteratively estimating savings using subtly different specifications and variable coding schemes.
 All statewide estimates fell within the 90% confidence level of the standard model, an indication of stable and reliable results.
 However, more than a third of the company-specific model savings fell outside the confidence level of the standard estimate, an indication of instability and unreliable results at that more granular level.
+The previous HES & HES-IE impact evaluation (R1603) also presented program-specific results at the statewide level because more granular results (i.e., by Company) were also not statistically significant.

 Table 38: Billing Analysis Sample Attrition – Natural Gas Weatherization (HES – Eversource and UI)